Image Segmentation (photutils.segmentation)#

 >>> from photutils.segmentation import deblend_sources

->>> segm_deblend = deblend_sources(convolved_data, segment_map,
+>>> segment_map2 = deblend_sources(convolved_data, segment_map,

-... npixels=10, nlevels=32, contrast=0.001,
+... n_pixels=10, n_levels=32, contrast=0.001,

 ... progress_bar=False)

-where segment_map
+where segment_map is the

-that was
+SegmentationImage that was

-generated by detect_sources()
+generated by detect_sources().
+Note

-that the convolved_data
+that the convolved_data and n_pixels input values should

 match those used in detect_sources()

-.
+to generate segment_map.
 The result is a new

-object containing the
+SegmentationImage object containing the

 deblended segmentation image: